Picture languages: Tiling systems versus tile rewriting grammars

-Two formal models of pictures, i.e., 2D languages are compared: Tiling Systems and Tile Rewriting Grammars, which resp. extend to 2D the Regular and Context-Free languages.
+Two formal models of pictures, i.e., two dimensional (2D) languages are compared: tiling systems and tile rewriting grammars, which resp. extend to 2D the regular and context-free languages.
 Two results extending classical language properties into 2D are proved.
-First, non-recursive TRG coincide with TS.
+First, non-recursive tile writing grammars (TRG) coincide with tiling systems (TS).
 Second, non-self-embedding TRG are suitably defined as corner grammars, showing that they generate TS languages.
 The proofs exploit newly introduced language substitutions, also nested and iterated.

 - "Recently the investigation of two dimensional (picture) languages has moved towards the definition of formal models capable of characterizing special classes of languages that are not included in the family of recognizable languages generated with tiling systems of Gianmmaresi and Restivo .
 An example of such models is tile rewriting grammars (TRG) defined in and further investigated in .
 Indeed, while tiling systems represent an extension to the two dimensional case of regular string languages, TRG provide an analogue of context-free grammars in the two dimensions, thus showing the capability of this approach of generating interesting picture languages that generalize context-free string languages, such as Dyck languages. "

 Available from: Matteo Pradella